 Radiation therapists administer radiation treatment to help fight cancer, including monitoring patients’ progress and reporting this data to the proper medical professionals.
 They help patients to understand how radiation therapy works by providing explanation and answering questions.
 They must have the ability to perform X-rays, operate a variety of medical equipment, and report any equipment malfunctions.

 If you are looking for a career in the medical field with a quicker educational track, check out our list of 25 best states for nursing assistants.
+You might also be interested in finding the list of highest paying countries for radiation therapists.

 Deciding which states qualify as the “best” is not a simple task.
 Different factors matter more to different people.
 We decided to consult the Bureau of Labor Statistics for information on the average mean wage and the number of employed radiation therapists in each state.
 We then sourced information on the cost of living index from Missouri Economic Research And Information Center.
 Considering all of these factors, we were able to sort our list.